-Every city we visited had playgrounds every couple of blocks, ice cream shops at every corner and plenty to keep parents and kids busy.
-That said, I do understand that most families only have a week to ten days for a family vacation and will have to narrow down a couple cities to visit, so here’s my advice based on some of the questions we’ve received.
+Every city we visited had a playground every couple of blocks, ice cream shops at every corner and plenty to keep parents and kids busy.
+That said, I do understand that most families only have a week to ten days for a family vacation and will have to narrow in on a couple cities to visit, so here’s my advice based on some of the questions we’ve received.

 Do We Visit the North or the South of Spain?

-My advice is this; If you’re looking for beach vibes (especially during the winter months) you want to head to the South.
-For those looking for culture and culinary delights, the north is a good area to explore.
-Spain has a great train network and so you can easily zip between major cities and I definitely recommend trying to make it to some of the spots in the middle even if you can’t get to the opposite end of the country.
+My advice is this; If you’re looking for beach vibes (especially during the winter months), you want to head to the South.
+For those looking for culture and culinary delights, the north is a good area to explore (though we also found some amazing restaurants in the South).
+Fortunately, Spain has a great train network and so you can easily zip between major cities in just a few hours.
+I definitely recommend trying to make it to some of the spots in the middle, like Madrid, even if you can’t get to the opposite end of the country in one trip.

 How Many Days Should We Spend in Spain?